-Our Steelers mock draft is a scouts list, set up for "best available player" remaining on the board.
-This is the reason for multiple choices (A, B).
+Our Steelers mock draft is a scouts list, set up for "best available player" by need.
+Multiple choices (A, B).
 In brown is a Want List.

 The players we picked are not just media hype ranked as on most mock drafts.
 Our picks have a proven record of great accomplishment.
 Post Scouting Combine update.

 Round one.
 Pick One.
 We get a nasty 3-4 pass rusher